Thornaby-on-Tees: A town from the marshes

-In 1825 old Thornaby was centred around St Peter's Church and the old village green.
-Thornaby Carrs (marshes) had been a site of intermittent horse racing before moving to the now former Stockton Racecourse after the River Tees was straightened in 1810, a short distance down stream.
-From 1825, industry started to be built south of Stockton's existing port industry as Stockton and Darlington Railway had been established, old Stockton railway station being just on the other side of the bank.
-The first site was William Smith's pottery with the area quickly growing with shipbuilding and engineering companies established on the marshes.
-From 1840-June 1987 heavy engineering firm Head Wrightson was a major employer in Thornaby.
+In 1825, old Thornaby was centred around St Peter's Church and the old village green.
+Thornaby Carrs (marshes) had been a site of intermittent horse racing before moving to the now former Stockton Racecourse after the River Tees was straightened in 1810, a short distance downstream.
+From 1825, industry started to be built south of Stockton's existing port industry as the Stockton and Darlington Railway had been established with old Stockton railway station on the other side of the bank.
+The first site was William Smith's pottery and the area quickly grew with shipbuilding and engineering companies established on the marshes.
+From 1840 until June 1987 heavy engineering firm Head Wrightson was a major employer in Thornaby.

-It was not until the local government act of 1863 that the district of South Stockton officially came into being.
+The area developing on the south bank of the Tees opposite Stockton was initially known as South Stockton.
 As Stockton's port industry moved to Middlesbrough, shipbuilding was replaced by iron works.
-A new railway line opened up the area south of the river for further development, with a South Stockton Railway Station built in 1882.
+A new railway line opened up the area south of the river for further development, with a South Stockton railway station built in 1882.

-The new settlement grew as a work force for new industry, spreading south down and between Thornaby Road, the new Westbury Street, and Mandale Road (once known as Acklam Road).
-The settlement's built-up area grew enough down Thornaby to merge with the old village; on 6 October 1892 South Stockton and Thornaby formally merged to form the municipal borough of Thornaby-on-Tees, gaining town status.
-South Stockton station was renamed to Thornaby and the town hall built nearby for when status was granted.
+The new settlement grew as a workforce for new industry, spreading south down and between Thornaby Road, the new Westbury Street, and Mandale Road (once known as Acklam Road).
+The built-up area of South Stockton grew to merge with the old village of Thornaby; on 6 October 1892 South Stockton and Thornaby formally merged to form a municipal borough which was named Thornaby-on-Tees.
+South Stockton station was renamed to Thornaby.
+Thornaby Town Hall was built for the old South Stockton Local Board, and was completed in 1892 a few months before the board was replaced by the new borough council.